About Eric

 I am a Founding Editor and Coordinating Editor of Quantum, a free and open-access journal for quantum science, providing a new model for scientific publication.
 I am a member of the Foundational Questions Institute, the Australian Institute of Physics, and the Optical Society of America.

-In a previous life (during my undergraduate and Master degrees) I have also worked in experimental biophysics and atomic collisions, leading to several publications.
+In a previous life (during my undergraduate and Master degrees) I have also worked in experimental biophysics and atomic collisions, leading to several publications, and been an exchange student at the University of California, Berkeley.
 I’ve also been a technologist for the Institute of Radioprotection and Dosimetry at the National Nuclear Energy Commission in Rio de Janeiro, Brazil.

 Contact